Cybersecurity transformation with artificial intelligence

 The impact of cyberattacks on modern enterprise environments is massive, and it’s continuing to grow rapidly.
 Depending on the size of your enterprise, there are up to several hundred billion time-varying signals that must be analyzed to accurately calculate risk.
 Analyzing and improving cybersecurity posture is no longer something humans alone can accomplish successfully.

-Artificial intelligence (AI) and machine learning (ML) have now become essential to information security.
+Artificial intelligence (AI) and machine learning (AI ML development) have now become essential to information security.
 These technologies are now capable of swiftly analyzing millions of data sets and tracking down a wide variety of cyber threats, from malware-exploiting zero-day vulnerabilities to risky behavior that could lead to a phishing attack or download of malicious code.

 Because AI and ML leverage continuous learning they can help improve security faster, drawing data from past and present experiences to pinpoint new varieties of attacks that are being developed every day.